d4hines/flamingo-docs/docs/start_here/flamingo_and_the_tarpit.md

+---
+title: Flamingo and the Tarpit 💀
-# Flamingo and the Tar Pit
+sidebar_label: Flamingo and the Tarpit
+---

 Before we go over details of using Flamingo, we should discuss the problem it aims to solve.